Donasien/Machine_Learning/README.md

 3. create folders to hold Flask files and Machine Learning models
 4. Install ENV in python
 5. Import the required libraries.
 6. Running the flask code that has been created in app.py

+   <choose folder> flask run

-7. Testing on Postman whether the model was successfully converted into an API.
+8. Testing on Postman whether the model was successfully converted into an API.

 ![API ML](https://i.ibb.co/PQWXHKf/Screenshot-79.png)